Connecticut Probate | Inheritance Advance in Connecticut

 As the largest and oldest probate advance company in the industry, we’re always striving to maintain our positive reputation by offering plenty of benefits to our clients:

 - Competitive prices: We’ll beat any competing cash advance offer by providing the lowest price, guaranteed.

 - No hidden fees: You’ll never receive additional expenses from us, and our services will not impact your fellow heirs.

 - Risk-free process: Because we are not a lender, our services are 100% non-recourse.

-- No credit checks: We won’t use your employment history, credit score or income against you.
+- No credit checks: Unlike probate loan companies, we won’t use your employment history, credit score or income against you.

 - Money for all your needs: You can use your cash for anything you desire with no limitations.